seeu-inspace/solidityinspector/README.md

 ## Usage

 1. Clone the Repository and Ensure that you have Ruby installed on your system;
-2. Run the Script with `ruby solidity_analyzer.rb`
+2. Run the Script with `ruby solidityinspector.rb`
 3. Enter the path to the directory containing the smart contracts to analyze.
 Ideally, save the directory containing the contracts in the same directory as the script

 ### Example of usage